-Ok, so you’ve decided that you may be open to considering an off-plan project, the next question is why would you, other that the pricing, we’ve outlined a few additional points which are evident more so in the current market conditions.
+Ok, so you’ve decided that you may be open to considering an off-plan project, the next question is why would you, other than the pricing, buy off-plan?

-So hopefully, the above has given you a bit of an insight as to if off-plan property investment is for you, or at least a starting point.
-There are countless articles to be found online which will go into further detail and we suggest you have a good read into it.
+So hopefully, the above has given you a bit of an insight into whether off-plan property investment is for you, or at least a starting point.
+There are countless articles to be found online which will go into further detail and we suggest you have a good read.

-Construction from some of the substantial public developers has stopped in the UK currently but a lot of sites are ticking over at a slower rate, so just bear this in mind for completion dates but we expect things to return to normal (within reason) shortly.
-This may also be a good time to lean on developers to negotiate an incentive as (with all businesses) most will be keen to keep on moving with sales, it is not guaranteed they will say yes, but worth asking the question.
+During the pandemic, construction from some of the substantial public developers stopped in the UK, with a lot of sites ticking over at a slower rate, which had an impact on completion dates for many projects.
+However, things are returning to normal now that restrictions have eased and supply lines are being re-established.
+This may also be a good time to lean on developers to negotiate an incentive as (with all businesses) most will be keen to keep on moving with sales, it is not guaranteed they will say yes, but it’s worth asking the question.